Fantasy, Science Fiction, Speculative Fiction

 Come the Wind, by Alexander Edlund.
 Volume 2 of The Book of Banea fantasy series (Smashwords 2016).

 Enchanted Orbit, by Steven Simpson.
 Science fiction and fantasy collection of novelettes: The Girl Whom the Dragon Tattooed, Stasis, and Plague of Rainbows (Amazon Digital Services 2018).

 Escape from Extinction, by Yordie Sands.
-Book 1 in the Temporal Expeditions science fiction series (scheduled for 2019).
+Book 1 in the Temporal Expeditions science fiction series (Lulu 2019).

 Jintao, by Jack Hall.
 Science fiction techno thriller (Amazon Publishing Services 2018).

 Keelic and the Pathfinders of Midgarth, by Alexander Edlund.
 Book 2 of The Keelic Travers Chronicles science fiction series (Landstrider Press 2018).